Note Some products might not be available in your country or region.

-What you can do with your Surface Pen depends on which pen you have and the device you're using it with.
+The features of your Surface Pen depend on which pen you have and the device you're using.
 Here's some info on the features supported by each pen and device type.
 In some cases, you'll need both a specific pen version and a specific device type to use a feature.

 Features by device

 |Feature||Non-Surface PCs||Surface Pro 1 and |